Super-Protocol/docs/docs/developers/CLI_commands/offers/slots/update-slot.md

 sidebar_position: 2
 ---

-Update a [requirement slot](/developers/fundamentals/slots#requirements) in an existing offer using the information in a JSON file.
+Updates a [requirement slot](/developers/fundamentals/slots#requirements) in an existing offer using the information in a JSON file.

-Use the [offers get](/developers/cli_commands/offers/offers/get) command to get the IDs of all slots in an offer.
-Use the [offers get-slot](/developers/cli_commands/offers/slots/get-slot) command to get additional information on a slot.
+**Important:** This command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).

-Refer to the [Offer requirements](/developers/cli_guides/providers_offers#offer-requirements) section to create the initial offer requirements.
-Refer to the description of the [offers add-slot](/developers/cli_commands/offers/slots/add-slot) command for the JSON file format and object descriptions.
+Use the [`offers get`](/developers/cli_commands/offers/offers/get) command to get the IDs of all slots in an offer.
+Use the [`offers get-slot`](/developers/cli_commands/offers/slots/get-slot) command to get additional information on a slot.

-**Important:** The `offers update-slot` command requires SPCTL with the [provider configuration file](/developers/cli_guides/configure#for-offer-providers).
+Refer to [Offer requirements](/developers/cli_guides/providers_offers#offer-requirements) to create the initial offer requirements.
+Refer to the description of the [`offers add-slot`](/developers/cli_commands/offers/slots/add-slot) command for the JSON file format and object descriptions.

-## Synopsis
+## Syntax

 ```
 ./spctl offers update-slot <type> --offer <offerId> --slot <slotId> [option ...]